whysosuso/whysosuso.github.io/Susovan-Mahapatra.md

 I graduated from Ashoka University where I studied Economics and Internal Relations and served as a Resident Assistant for two terms among other things.
 After graduating, I joined the Growth Team of an early stage Edtech start-up called School of Accelerated Learning(SOAL).
 At SOAL, I worked across functions of Growth and got a flavour of how alternate education, start-ups and Growth in start-ups work in India.

 I am currently working with Plaksha University in their Admissions and Outreach Team.
-Here, team is figuring out the launch of Plaksha's first-ever Undergraduate Batch in 2021.
+Here, I am working to understand the nuances of the formal higher education space in the country.

 I wish to start my own venture some day soon.